 First, consider the type of vehicle or equipment that a card will be used for.
 If your company fuel cards include restrictions based on fuel type or product, only include the products that each vehicle or piece of equipment uses.
-Dollars or gallons per transaction limits should be set to accommodate the entire fuel tank so that drivers are capped at the maximum amount of fuel they could use at one time.
+Dollars or gallons per transaction limits should be set to accommodate the entire fuel tank so that drivers are capped at the maximum amount of fuel they could need at one time.

 If you opt to use driver cards, consider all of the vehicles and pieces of equipment that a card will be used for.
-Make sure to set your restrictions so that they accomodate the largest piece of equipment.
+Make sure to set your restrictions so that they accommodate the largest piece of equipment.

 How much fuel do you expect this vehicle or equipment to use?

 Next, consider how much fuel each vehicle or piece of equipment is uses.
 Large trucks driving long distances likely need high daily, weekly, and/or monthly limits.
 Smaller vehicles that travel locally should have significantly lower daily, weekly, and/or monthly limits.
-Be sure to include reefer units or other equipment that needs fuel when you calculate a card’s expected fuel use.
+Be sure to include reefer units or other equipment needs when you calculate a card’s expected fuel use.

 Also consider how many transactions per day a vehicle and/or piece of equipment requires.
 If you use driver cards, think about how often drivers need to fuel the vehicles and equipment they are responsible for.
 It is best to allow cards one extra transaction above this figure per day.
-This is because fuel card denials can count against a card’s daily transaction limit.
+This is because authorization failures can count against a card’s daily transaction limit.
 If there is no buffer to accommodate this, there can be issues when a driver tries to use their final daily transaction.

 When will drivers need to use their cards?

-Changing Your Fuel Card Limits
+Changing Your Card Limits

 Topic: Fleet Fuel Cards